Aprajita-96/KNN-multiple-linear-regression-hive/README.md

 as the independent variables.

-The formula for multiple linear regression is in Lab 2- pig.
-Problems 3 is based on the dataset nyc_taxi_data_2014.csv.gz.
+The formula for multiple linear regression is given below Problems 3 is based on the dataset nyc_taxi_data_2014.csv.gz.
 Problem 3: Find the 5 nearest neighbors (rows) to the first row based on tip_amount, trip_distance, and fare_amount.